danigb/pitch-array/README.md

-# A-Pitch
+# Pitch array notation

-`A-pitch` is a format to represent music pitches and intervals in a simple and unified way, with independence of string representations.

-The aim of this project is to create an exchangeable pitch and interval format and allow music libraries to work regardless of the string representations.
+`pitch-array` is a format to represent music pitches and intervals in a simple and unified way.
+The aim of this project is to create an exchangeable pitch and interval format and allow music libraries to work regardless of the string representations and with no need to parse.

 ## Features